-This agreement, made and entered this day of, YEA between Reclamation District No. 2072, hereinafter DISTRICT, and hereinafter CONTRACTOR.
-R, by and For and in consideration of the payments hereinafter specified to be made by Discontractor agrees at its own proper cost and expense, to do and/or provide the fin accordance with applicable plans and specifications and as directed by DISTRICT PROJECT DESCRIPTION DETAILS and PROPOSAL SUBMITTED by CONTRACTOR, E Exhibit A. The total agreed upon price: NOT TO EXCEED AMOUNT based on unit prices.
-Payment shall be made within sixty (60) days after acceptance of work or portion by DISTRICT or as follows: s thereof CONTRACTOR shall provide DISTRICT with payment bond in the amount of accordance with Civil Code Sections 3247 through 3258.
-No payment will be DISTRICT until such bond has been received.
-CONTRACTOR shall provide DISTRICT with performance bond in the amount of guaranteeing faithful performance of said contract.
-The complete Contract between the DISTRICT and CONTRACTOR shall consifollowing component parts, to-wit: This instrument; the NOTICE INVITING I addenda, if any; the accepted Bid Schedule, including all required attached documents.
-BIDS; the required bond(s) fully executed; and each of the component parts of the "EMERGENCY REPAIR PROJECT," dated MONTH AND YEAR.
+between Reclamation District No. 548, hereinafter DISTRICT, and hereinafter CONTRACTOR. , YEAR, by and, For and in consideration of the payments hereinafter specified to be a CONTRACTOR agrees at its own proper cost and expense, to do and/or prin accordance with applicable plans and specifications and as directed by rovide the following PROJECT DESCRIPTION DETAILS and PROPOSAL SUBMITTED by CONTR RACTOR, Exhibit A. The total agreed upon price: NOT TO EXCEED AMOUNT based on unit pr rices.
+Payment shall be made within sixty (60) days after acceptance of work by DISTRICT or as follows: or portions thereof CONTRACTOR shall provide DISTRICT with payment bond in the am accordance with Civil Code Sections 3247 through 3258.
+No payment DISTRICT until such bond has been received. nount ofinnt will be made by CONTRACTOR shall provide DISTRICT with performance bond in the a guaranteeing faithful performance of said contract. mount of The complete Contract between the DISTRICT and CONTRACTOR s following component parts, to-wit: This instrument; the NOTICE II addenda, if any; the accepted Bid Schedule, including all required attack NVITING BIDS; the required bond(s) fully executed; and each of the component parts of the "EMERGENCY REPAIR PROJECT," dated MONTH AND YEAR.